 Immunity to pertussis develops within 10 to 14 days of receiving the vaccine.
 However, the effectiveness of the vaccine lessens with time and protection can be expected to last between 5 to 10 years in children.

-If pertussis vaccination is administered after contracting a pertussis infection, the vaccination will be ineffective in preventing whooping cough.
-Read more about whooping cough.
+If pertussis vaccination is given after you have already become infected with pertussis, the vaccination will be ineffective in preventing whooping cough.

 How are these vaccines given?